In this article:

 The neighborhood matters

-When you ask a real estate agent the three most important things about any home, she's likely to reply, "Location, location, location."
-But that's only because "Neighborhood, neighborhood, neighborhood," doesn't sound as catchy.
+When you ask a real estate agent the three most important things about any home, she’s likely to reply, “Location, location, location.”
+But that’s only because “Safe neighborhood, safe neighborhood, safe neighborhood,” doesn’t sound as catchy.

 Questions to ask

 A candidate home’s plot and view make up a big part of the appeal of its location.
 But its neighborhood can be at least as important.